utkarsh-alpuria/Git_Magentic_Test_Repo/README.md

-# Strealit Magentic Test Repo
+# Git Magentic Test Repo
 ---
-this is the README.md
+this is the README.md for Git Magentic Test Repo.